 Common tests performed by internal medicine:

-- Ultrasound - allows us to look inside the body to assess the size, shape, and appearance of many of the internal organs, helpful for a variety of conditions.
+Helpful for a variety of conditions, as it allows us to look at the size, shape and appearance of many of the internal organs.
 If an issue is found, sometimes it can be sampled in a very non-invasive way to allow for a diagnosis

-- Endoscopy - this is a “scope”- a long tube with a camera is placed into the stomach/intestines and/or colon to allow us to look for visible problems and to take biopsies to make a diagnosis in a variety of gastrointestinal (GI) disorders
+This procedure uses a “scope,” a long tube with a camera, to explore the stomach/intestines and/or colon for visible problems and take biopsies to diagnose a variety of gastrointestinal (GI) disorders.

-- Cystoscopy - this is a scope of a female dog's lower urogenital system (bladder, urethra, vagina)
+This is a scope of a female dog's lower urogenital system (bladder, urethra, vagina).

-- Laboratory tests - your family veterinarian likely would perform basic laboratory work prior to referral to Care, but there are hundreds of possible follow up tests that may be performed on blood, urine, or other bodily samples
+Your family veterinarian would likely perform basic laboratory work before referring you to us.
+Then Care Center has access to hundreds of possible follow-up tests on blood, urine, or other bodily samples for more information.